 The 2011 Stock Plan allows for the early exercise of stock options for certain individuals as determined by the Board of Directors.
 The consideration received for an early exercise of an option is a deposit of the exercise price and the related dollar amount is recorded as a liability for early exercise of unvested stock options in the condensed consolidated balance sheets.
 This liability is reclassified to additional paid-in capital as the awards vest.
-If a stock option is early exercised shares may be repurchased by the Company in case of employment termination or for any reason, including death and disability, at the price paid by the purchaser for such shares.
-There were no issued shares of common stock related to early exercised stock options for the three and nine months ended October 31, 2021 or October 31, 2020.
-As of October 31, 2021, the number of shares of common stock related to early exercised stock options subject to repurchase was 279,409 shares for \$3.0 million.
-As of January 31, 2021, the number of shares of common stock related to early exercised stock options is not deemed to be outstanding for accounting purposes until those shares vest.
-The Company includes unvested shares subject to repurchase was 548,028 shares for \$5.4 million.
-Common stock purchased pursuant to an early exercise of stock holders' equity.
+If a stock option is early exercised, the unvested shares may be repurchased by the Company in case of employment termination or for any reason, including death and disability, at the price paid by the purchaser for such shares.
+There were no issued shares of common stock related to early exercised stock options during the three months ended April 30, 2022 or April 30, 2021.
+As of April 30, 2022, the number of shares of common stock related to early exercised stock options subject to repurchase was 131,996 shares for \$1.5 million.
+As of January 31, 2022, the number of shares of common stock related to early exercised stock options subject to repurchase was 197,994 shares for \$2.2 million.
+Common stock purchased purchased purchased purchased purchased purchased purchased shares of stock options is not deemed to be outstanding for accounting purposes until those shares vest.
+The Company includes unvested shares subject to repurchase in the number of shares outstanding in the condensed consolidated balance sheet and statements of stockholders' equity.